srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 *Transmission Power* : Depending on your setup, you may need to alter the transmission power of the RU.
 For example, in a lab setting with the UE in close proximity to the RU, the default power settings may result in UE saturation.

 *PRACH format* : We recommend using long PRACH format.
-Use `./long_form_prach.sh` script on the RU or apply the required changes manually.
+Use `long_form_prach.sh` script on the RU or apply the required changes manually.

 *DL scaling* : We use downlink scaling of 6dB.